 To schedule a tour or find out more, please fill out the tour form here.

-Please call 605-338-4441 to make an appointment.My pet is missing, what should I do?What does a stray wait mean?
+Please call 605-338-4441 to make an appointment.My pet is missing, what should I do?Where do I file a lost report?

 To make sure we are prepared for your pet's arrival and have the proper space for your pet,